 Both IDEs are free for individual use.
 They have lots of proponents in the developer world, but which one wins in a head-to-head, IntelliJ vs Eclipse?
 Having a notion of both IDEs’ strengths and weaknesses allows you to determine which is best for your shop.

 This guide is here to help app developers and web designers get a handle on these two favored IDEs.
-In this article, you get information on the resources each app requires, how efficient they are, the languages and frameworks they support, and the apps’ licensing requirements.
+In this article, you get information on the resources each app requires, efficiency, the languages and frameworks they support, and licensing requirements.
 With our help, your search for a time-saving and low-cost IDE gets a kick in the pants and makes it across the finish line.

-Veteran developers and coding bootcamp hopefuls might not share much in the way of common programming knowledge, but it doesn’t take a seasoned programmer to know that computer resources are often scarce and require careful rationing.
-IDEs often eat up those spare resources and leave developers scrambling to complete their tasks with low memory or processing power.
+Veteran developers and coding bootcamp hopefuls might not share much in the way of common programming knowledge.
+But it doesn’t take a seasoned programmer to know that computer resources often require careful rationing.
+IDEs eat up spare resources and leave developers scrambling to complete their tasks with low memory or processing power.
 That’s why it’s essential to know what sorts of resources your new IDEs will consume.

 Writing the code is only part of a developer’s tasks.
 After you complete your work, you still get to wait for the code to compile or a build to finish.
 The less time you have to sit around and wait for your code to finish processing, the better; efficiency is a key factor when you shop around for a killer IDE.
 Short builds and compiles means more free time to focus on the next task.